Are Italian HX coffee machines a good choice?

 Can anyone make great coffee at home with an Italian coffee machine?

 Yes, absolutely - It's surprisingly easy, and many home baristas are self-taught.
-You can find all that you need to get started on my Training Page ...and if you are a Melbourne espresso machine customer you get Free Training with me, 1 on 1.
+You can find all that you need to get started on my Training Page ...and if you are a Melbourne coffee machine customer you get Free Training with me, 1 on 1.

 I have run hundreds of these training sessions and have no problem taking anyone from "pod novice" to home barista.
 I have even trained up my 10 year old son, and he really enjoys making an espresso for his Dad and a latte for his Mum on the weekends!